 If you are concerned about potential issues, such as getting approval for travel arrangements or arranging transportation between households, try to resolve these issues in advance.
 This will be best for everyone involved, and once it is over, it will relieve you of significant stress.

 9. Don’t Let Disagreements Get Out of Hand

 If you and your former spouse are prone to getting into disagreements, try hard to make sure any disagreements during the holidays do not get out of hand.
 Do your part to keep your conversations amicable, and if your spouse lashes out, resist any temptation to respond in kind.
 If a disagreement can be resolved by referring to your custody order, you may be able to move forward by reminding your former spouse of the terms and conditions to which he or she has already agreed.

 10. Take Action Promptly if Your Former Spouse Violates Your Custody Order

 Finally, if you cannot resolve any disagreements amicably – or if your former spouse violates your custody order – seek professional help.
 A child custody lawyer will be able to explain your options and take appropriate legal action if warranted.
 Hopefully, it won’t come to this, but, if it does, taking action promptly will give you the best chance to achieve a quick resolution and return your focus to enjoying the holiday season.

 Contact Weingart Family Law in Phoenix, AZ

-If you have questions about your child custody rights (or any other issue related to your divorce), we invite you to get in touch.
+We invite you to contact us if you have questions about your child custody rights (or any other issue related to your divorce).
 To schedule a free and confidential consultation with a Phoenix child custody lawyer at Weingart Family Law, call 480-542-0099 or get in touch online today.